Climate change and children

 Children are more vulnerable to the effects of climate change than adults.
-The World Health Organization estimated that 88% of the existing global burden of disease is linked to climate change affecting children under 5 years of age.
-The Lancet review on health and climate change lists children as the worst-affected category by climate change.
-Children are also 14–44 percent more likely to die from environmental factors, again leaving them the most vulnerable.
-Those in urban areas will be affected by lower air quality and overcrowding, and will struggle the most to better their situation.
+The World Health Organization estimated that 88% of the existing global burden of disease caused by climate change affects children under five years of age.
+A Lancet review on health and climate change lists children as the worst-affected category by climate change.
+Children under 14 are 44 percent more likely to die from environmental factors, and those in urban areas are disproportionately impacted by lower air quality and overcrowding.

 Children are physically more vulnerable to climate change in all its forms.
-Climate change affects the physical health of a child and their well-being.
-Prevailing inequalities, between and within countries, determines how climate change impacts children.
-Children have no voice or attention in terms of global responses to climate change.
+Climate change affects the physical health of children and their well-being.
+Prevailing inequalities, between and within countries, determine how climate change impacts children.
+Children often have no voice in terms of global responses to climate change.

-People living in low-income countries suffer from a higher burden of disease and are less capable of facing climate change threats.
-Nearly every child in the world is at risk from climate change and pollution.
-Almost half are at extreme risk.
+People living in low-income countries experience a higher burden of disease and are less capable of coping with climate change-related threats.
+Nearly every child in the world is at risk from climate change and pollution, while almost half are at extreme risk.